Plumb Beach, Brooklyn: U.S. Army

 In the 1890s, the federal government intended to build a mortar battery on the eastern end of the island, purchasing one third of Plumb Island's 150 acres.
 But "Reservation Beach" was unsuitable to the task due to the quicksand-like soil, so squatters moved in, selling liquor and cigars free of any excise tax.
 To recoup the government's investment, in May 1907 Secretary of War William Howard Taft entered into an agreement with former Judge Winfield S. Overton to lease the property for five years.
 Overton, soon known as "the czar of Plumb Island", set up his own private police force to protect his domain.
 To deal with the squatters who refused to pay him rent, he convinced two Army companies from Fort Hamilton to perform the evictions, as it was federal land.

 Overton reasoned that state laws did not apply.
 He announced a "carnival" complete with boxing matches, an illegal activity in New York State.
 On August 15, 1908, around 200 members of the recently formed "United States Military Athletic and Sporting Club" took in the three-card afternoon as the Sheepshead Bay precinct of the NYPD looked on helplessly.
 When Overton repeated the feat one week later, the crowd more than doubled in size.

 In January 1909, the Department of War responded by revoking Overton's lease, and kicked him off the island; in his place was installed a new "mayor", Frank Dotzler, who would also treat the land as his own private fiefdom.
 When word came in May that Overton was returning, the 12th Infantry was sent to keep him out – the second "invasion" of Plumb Island in as many years.

 Later years

-The government of New York City acquired the federal property for park purposes in 1924, but leased it to a contracting company, which parceled and rented the land.
+New York City acquired the federal property for park purposes in 1924, but leased it to a contracting company, which parceled and rented the land.
 The National Park Service acquired Plumb Beach in 1972, and added it to the Gateway National Recreation Area.

 It has had a reputation as a lover's lane and as a cruising location.